Hyoban

 }

-- Read the user's theme preference and system preference to determine if the current mode is dark.
-Store the user's theme preference in the browser using atomWithStorage (Fixes 2-1).
+1. Read the user's theme preference and system preference to determine if it is currently in dark mode, using atomWithStorage to store user theme preference in the browser (Fixes 2-1).

-- Use jotai-effect to handle side effects, synchronize the state to the HTML page, and restore the user's preference to the system preference when the user preference and the current system preference are consistent (Fixes 2-2).
+2. Use jotai-effect to handle side effects, synchronize state to the HTML page, and restore user preference to system preference when user preference matches current system preference (Fixes 2-2).

-- The click callback of the toggle button does not accept parameters, and the user preference is updated based on the current user preference and system preference.
+3. The click callback for the toggle button does not receive parameters; it updates user preference based on current user preference and system preference.

 function atomDark() {